denzeltovar/RunningMate/README.md

 *  Add an additional tab for "Events"
 * Connect to Running API and be able to display local races
 * Be able to search for races
-* Have customizable filters for settings
+* Have customizable filters for searching for racea
-* Be able to add event to calander
+* Be able to add event to calander from event tab

 ### 2. Screen Archetypes